top of page

 About Me.

 I am an environmental anthropologist and conservation social scientist based at the University of Georgia (Athens, GA, USA).
-My dissertation examines how conservation science, caste, and species politics co-produce human–wildlife relations in Central India, with particular attention to the social and ecological consequences of tiger reintroduction.
-Situating conservation as a form of governance rather than a purely technical intervention, I trace how scientific expertise, caste-based social hierarchies, and charismatic megafauna become entangled in everyday negotiations over land, labor, and belonging.
-This research emerged from earlier fieldwork in Central India on a landscape-scale management project focused on establishing wildlife corridors between protected areas and mitigating the social impacts of large-scale conservation and development initiatives that resulted in displacement and profound livelihood uncertainty.
-These experiences shaped my enduring interest in the intersections of ecology and human life as part of a historically constituted socio-ecological assemblage, one produced through uneven and overlapping trajectories of conservation, development, and power.
+My doctoral research examines how conservation science, caste, and species politics co-produce human–wildlife relations in Central India, with a particular focus on the social and ecological consequences of tiger reintroduction.
+Approaching conservation as a form of governance rather than a purely technical intervention, I trace how scientific expertise, caste-based social hierarchies, and charismatic megafauna become entangled in everyday negotiations over land, labor, and belonging.
+This work builds on earlier field research on landscape-scale conservation initiatives aimed at establishing wildlife corridors and mitigating the social impacts of large conservation and development projects that have resulted in displacement and deep livelihood uncertainty.
+Together, these experiences have shaped my enduring interest in ecology and human life as part of historically constituted socio-ecological assemblages produced through uneven and overlapping trajectories of conservation, development, and power.

 Education